Blog

 Yellowstone Steps Up Bear Safety Efforts

-Rangers installing a bear boxIn 2009, the Yellowstone Park Foundation (now Yellowstone Forever) launched the “Sponsor a Bear Box” project to help Yellowstone purchase and install bear-proof storage boxes in roadside campgrounds.
+Rangers installing a bear boxIn 2009, Yellowstone Forever launched the “Sponsor a Bear Box” project to help Yellowstone purchase and install bear-proof storage boxes in roadside campgrounds.
 Bear boxes are a proven method to improve safety by keeping food locked up and away from hungry bears.
-More than 1,000 sites still need bear boxes to meet the park’s ultimate goal to provide one in every campsite.
+Hundreds of sites still need bear boxes to meet the park’s ultimate goal to provide one in every campsite.

-Wildlife Safety RangerEducation, says Gunther, remains the key to getting people to take precautions and use available resources like bear boxes and bear spray, and the park is acting accordingly.
-Warning signs are visible at trailheads and enhanced information and videos are available on the park website.
+Wildlife Safety RangerEducation remains the key to getting people to take precautions and use available resources like bear boxes and bear spray, and the park is acting accordingly.
+Warning signs are visible at trailheads and enhanced information and videos are available on the park’s website.